 A Steady, Wavering Tone, is a response to Tin F Garcia’s politically-charged A Sovereign Tea Party, the first exhibit in the series.
 For this exhibit — Pauline’s third solo show — she creates an immersive experience that combines sound, touch, and movement.
 She rigged Tin’s existing works with mics and sensors (which were done in collaboration with analog synth maker Mark Rambo), turning the works into instruments.
 Pauline is, in effect, sculpting the atmosphere using her art.
 With its aural explorations, A Steady, Wavering Tone represents a new direction in Pauline’s art, which used to primarily involve video.

 Whereas A Sovereign Tea Party explored territorial disputes from a distance, A Steady, Wavering Tone makes that conflict more palpable.
 The two main installations in the exhibit — “This Lot Is Not For Sale” and “Tao Po” — create live aural feedback whenever the viewer interacts with them.

 The sound could be interpreted as warning sirens, or calls to action.
 Or signals for help.
 When the viewer moves away, the sound dies down.
 This presents an interesting dilemma: that urgency relies on a person’s proximity to become palpable, to become real.

-Pauline Despi waited almost two years to produce a new film.
+We paint a picture in our minds that the ‘white' exists because of the black; that ‘ugliness’ is a benchmark for beauty; and that ‘lies’ are extractions from the truth.
+There is an internal struggle to look for the exact meaning of things for the deeply curious.We beg answers to ‘what is truth if not for a little lie? what is beautiful if you have not seen the ugly?
+When we were taught to look for truth, kindness, and beauty we are left to our own devices and often it takes time.Pauline Despi waited almost two years to produce a new film.
 In her new video UNBURY THE MEANING, the artist attempt to draw pictures and write words in a seemingly endless line-work.
 Perhaps to uncover what is true, ugly or beautiful in her nature and in her art, only to be lost again in the process.

 Unbury the Meaning is screened at KLEX 2018.
 Kuala Lumpur Experimental Film, Video and Music Festival as part of the International Guest Programme.